-This workshop is ideal for those interested in literary translation but are still acquiring sufficient proficiency in a foreign language, those who do have some language skills but are not currently working on a project, students of literature, comparative literature, and creative writing, and teachers who are interested in learning how to incorporate translation into the classroom.
+This workshop is ideal for those interested in literary translation but are still acquiring sufficient proficiency in a foreign language, those who do have some language skills but do not yet have a translation sample to submit for critique, students of literature, comparative literature, and creative writing, and teachers who are interested in learning how to incorporate translation into the classroom.
 The purpose of the workshop will be to acquaint participants with some of the recurring questions, problems, and pleasures of the activity of literary translation.
 Students will be provided with literary texts from different genres and languages and expected to create translations that will be reviewed in class.

 As a Participant in a Translation Manuscript Workshop:

 These workshops are intended for students who already have sufficient foreign language skill and are working on translations that are in-progress.
 Workshops will be genre based: two workshops in prose (fiction and creative nonfiction) and one workshop in poetry will be offered.
 In addition, there will be the option of a mixed-genre workshop (comprised of translations of either poetry or prose or of texts in hybrid genres).
-These workshops are ideal for students and translators who are still honing skills as well as intermediate or advanced translators who have undertaken a project and are looking for feedback.
-Manuscripts of up to 4,000 words (for prose) or 10 pages (for poems) will be reviewed in the workshop and in a one-on-one conference with the instructor.
+These workshops are ideal for students and translators who are still honing skills and have a translation sample that they would like to submit for critique as well as intermediate or advanced translators who have undertaken a project and are looking for feedback.
+Manuscripts of up to 4,000 words (for prose) or 8 pages (for poems) will be reviewed in the workshop and in a one-on-one conference with the instructor.